Ali-consciousroad/dexReact/README.md

 # Dex Starter Repo (Moralis Blueprint)

-Create a Dencentralized Echange using React and Moralis
+Create a Dencentralized Exchange using React and Moralis

 1. Install the backend and the frontend: $ npm install